ccoton/MFlow/README.md

       <On>{0} should be on {1}</On>
     </Messages>

-There is also, purely for example purposes a french resource file (Message.fr-FR.xml) that looks like this:
+There is also, purely for example purposes a french resource file (Messages.fr-FR.xml) that looks like this:

     <Messages>
       <NotEmpty>{0} ne doit pas être vide</NotEmpty>